TreeHacks/policies/terms-and-conditions.md

 ## Participation Agreement

-You acknowledge that your participation in any component of TreeHacks, including but not limited to ceremonies, workshops, activities, digital platforms, project submission, and judging (collectively, the "Event") constitutes your full and unconditional agreement to and acceptance of these Terms and Conditions.
+You acknowledge that your participation in any component of TreeHacks, including but not limited to ceremonies, workshops, activities, digital platforms, online events, TreeHacks supplied transportation, project submission, and judging (collectively, the "Event") constitutes your full and unconditional agreement to and acceptance of these Terms and Conditions.
 The term "you" refers to you, the "Participant".

 ## Information Sharing